November 23, 2020

 - Have a plan

-- Connect with your provider
+- Connect with your coach

 The interview was comprehensive and enlightening – a must hear for people in any part of their financial journey.
 Here are the topics they covered: